How to find the best baby bottle brush that gets all the gook and grime out of the toughest spots of your bottle.

-Nipples are easy to replace because you can just buy new ones whenever you like, but even after a few uses, they become cloudy, stinky and they just look dirty.
+Nipples on baby’s bottles are easy to replace because you can just buy new ones whenever you like, but even after a few uses, they become cloudy and stinky and they just look dirty.

 As new parents, a bottle brush may not seem like a serious must-have item for your registry, but when you’re late-night feeding and you’ve run out of bottles, the last thing you want to do is swish around some hot soapy water and hope for a clean bottle for your babies milk.

 Bottle cleaning should be taken seriously and a proper bottle cleaning brush can help you keep up with all things bottle cleaning.

 Sometimes, baby bottles can be difficult to clean, even with a bottle brush so make sure you do some research on baby bottles so you can have a set that is easy enough to keep clean, works for your baby, and is able to fit in your baby bottle sterilizer too.

 Here is how you can choose the best baby bottle brush for your family, and a few suggestions on which ones I like as well.

 (This post contains affiliate links.
 Our full disclosure policy is really boring, but you can find it here.)

 Types Of Baby Bottle Brushes

 If you’re not into traditional bottle brushes with nylon bristles when it comes to cleaning bottle nipples, an all sponge brush is a great option.

 With a sponge brush, you can often remove the sponge from the handle and give it a thorough cleaning in your washing machine.